 Lonza says first lymphoma patient dosed with CAR-T made in 'Cocoon' system

-ZURICH, Sept 8 (Reuters) - The first blood cancer patient has been treated with a cell therapy made via an automated system from Lonza LONN.S that the Swiss contract drug manufacturer hopes will allow more medical facilities to make such personalized treatments.
+ZURICH, Sept 8 (Reuters) - Lonza LONN.S said on Tuesday the first patient has been treated with a cell therapy made in its "Cocoon" platform, which the Swiss contract drug maker hopes catches on at medical centers aiming to boost use of personalized cancer treatments.

 (Reporting by John Miller, editing by John Revill)